-- Group size: We compare approaches from (k, 1)-, $(1, \ell)$ and (k, l) -groupings.
-We expect smaller group sizes to offer better accuracy for query answering. - Selectivity of predicates: More highly selective queries are more likely to touch just a few nodes within a single group, and so lead to wider worst case bounds. - Grouping formation: We will study the impact of building the groupings based on an arbitrary initial ordering of the nodes, and based on sorting based on degree and neighborhood degree, as discussed in Section 4.4.
-We expect sorted groupings to give better answers when queries have structural predicates based on degree.
+- Group size: We compare approaches from (k, 1)-, (1, l)and (k, l)-groupings.
+We expect smaller group sizes to offer better accuracy for query answering. - Selectivity of predicates: More highly selective queries are more likely to touch just a few nodes within a single group, and so lead to wider worst case bounds. - Grouping formation: We will study the impact of building the groupings based on an arbitrary initial ordering of the nodes, and based on sorting of degree and neighborhood degree, as discussed in Section 4.4.
+We expect sorted groupings to give better answers when queries have structural predicates based on degree. - Interaction of grouping and predicates: There may be some implicit correlation between the groups and the query predicates which will improve query answers: e.g. selecting mathematical papers may skew towards fewer authors, while selecting physical sciences papers may skew towards more authors.
+Groupings based on sorting by structural properties may give better results here.